UoGSoE/LaravelLdap/Readme.md

 forenames (string) - the users forenames is_staff (boolean) - whether the user is a member of staff or not
 ```

+## Tests

+There aren't any tests in this repo itself as it was a bit of a pain to write them without the full framework being available.
+So there is a test app at https://github.com/UoGSoE/test-LaravelLdap which pulls this package in and checks it seems to work ok.